 a) (5 pts).
-On the Arduino, how would you configure pin 10 on the output headers to be an input and how would determine if the pin is set HIGH?
+On the Arduino, how would you configure pin 8 on the output headers to be an output and how would determine if the pin is set LOW?
 For this question, use the Arduino commands.

-- b) (5 pts).
-Which pin on the Atmel does this pin correspond to? - c) (5 pts).
+b) (5 pts).
+Which pin on the Atmel does this pin correspond to (tell me the port and pin number)?

+c) (5 pts).
 Which registers (there are three) control this pin and how would you set this pin to an input and determine if it is set to high?
 By register, I mean those you find in the datasheet (e.g. PORTD).

 d) (5 pts).
-How would you set this pin to an output and set it low?
-Give both the Arduino-version and the Atmel register version.
+How would you set this pin to an output and set it low using the registers?